avwo/whistle/README.md

 [![](http://7tszky.com1.z0.glb.clouddn.com/FvORH0R4X8gofgnCeOR9OXJqm0mn)](https://processon.com/mindmap/5a796689e4b064e9ddba403e)

-All the operations of whistle will be achieved like the following configuration:
+All the operations of whistle can be achieved by the following configuration:

 	pattern operatorURI

 Description：

-1. **pattern** is a expression to match url of request.
-It can be domain, path, reqular expression, wildcard, and so on：
+1. **pattern** is an expression to match url of request.
+You can write patterns in different forms like domain, path, reqular expression, wildcard, and so on.

 		# matching domain
 		www.example.com